gipsi/gipsi.github.io/README.md

 - Download starter files from GitHub
 - Download and install VS Code

 I already have the Firefox Quantum Developer Browser but I did need to install Node.js.
-I followed along with the video pausing it to get through each of the steps required complete the setup.
+I followed along with the video pausing it to get through each of the steps required to complete the setup.
 I used Windows Powershell to check for the Node.js installation.
 Next was downloading the starter files from GitHub, I also forked the repo, noting that I should take care not to do a pull request.

 I got VS code up and running and read the opened JSON lock file.
 Although this seemed a bit obscure to start with the reason is to have the```"browser-sync"``` tool update the results of coding in the browser without refreshing.